 The programme aims to provide undergraduate students with a solid grounding in Anthropology, a field of study that is concerned with what it means to be human.
-The programme will familiarize learners with the breath of anthropological knowledge, theories, and methods as well as teach them how these are applicable to the world beyond the classroom.
+The programme will familiarize learners with the breadth of anthropological knowledge, theories, and methods as well as teach them how these are applicable to the world beyond the classroom.
 As the first Bhutanese programme in Anthropology, it will also seek to demonstrate the value and relevance of the discipline within the context of Bhutan, which has always recognized the value of its rich cultural heritage.
 Hence, this programme will focus mainly on cultural anthropology, which is a core sub-discipline of Anthropology.
 However, the programme will also seek to introduce learners to the other major sub-disciplines, namely linguistic anthropology, biological/physical anthropology, and archaeological anthropology.

-Anthropology as a discipline offers learners both the tools to record and preserve culture (in all its various forms) as well as the theoretical frameworks to understand, discuss, predict and manage cultural change.
+Anthropology as a discipline offers learners both the tools to record and preserve culture (in all its various forms) as well as the theoretical frameworks to understand, discuss, predict, and manage cultural change.
 Learners will also acquire training in anthropological research methods.
 The skills and knowledge gained will open career pathways in government, civil society, business, and academia.
 Graduates will also be well prepared for higher degree studies in Anthropology.

 Programme Handbook - see complete programme details here